-Solo Travel can Sometimes be Lonely, but You Meet New People
+Solo Travel Can Sometimes Feel Lonely, but You Meet New People

 Traveling solo does not mean you’re alone.
 There’s always someone to meet on a solo trip especially in public places like the beach, restaurant, coffee shop or group tour.
 While meeting new people is fun, you should still stay alert and use caution.

 I have six brothers and sisters, so I definitely know how it is to not have my own space.
-When traveling solo, you have the freedom to do whatever you want.
-You can plan your own itinerary and make changes as you wish without any regrets or complaints.
+When traveling solo, you have the freedom to do whatever you want WHENEVER you want.
+You can plan your own itinerary and make changes as you wish without regrets or complaints.

 You can Spend Less money, but Solo Travel can be EXPENSIVE

 This depends on the type of person you are.
 There are some people that don’t stick to their budget when traveling with others.
-There’s nothing wrong with bringing extra money just in case, but splitting the bill if you don’t drink and your friend does?
+There’s nothing wrong with bringing extra money just in case, but splitting the bill if you don’t drink and the person you’re traveling with does?
 Not happening on a solo trip.
 It also is much cheaper staying in a hostel or Airbnb versus a hotel any day.

-95% of the deals you see on Groupon and LivingSocial include an extra $200-300 or more if you’re travel solo.
+Almost all of the deals you see on Groupon and LivingSocial include an extra $200-300 or more if you’re travel solo.
 There have been very few that didn’t include this.
 Even if you’re using travel sites, you’re bound to pay more when you’re staying in a hotel.
-Accommodation alternative sites are a great option to save money when traveling solo.
+Accommodation alternative sites are a great option to save money.
 Just do your research as you would if you were choosing a hotel.